esteban737/COT5405-ProgrammingAssignment/README.md

 # COT5405-ProgrammingAssignment

-Programming assignment done one the article "Preferential deletion in dynamic models of web-like networks"
+Programming assignment done on the article "Preferential deletion in dynamic models of web-like networks"